 UPDATE - Calgary Chito Ryu Karate is temporarily cancelling all in-person classes as a response to the rising numbers of COVID-19 cases in the Province.
-We must put the safety of our students first and so we are offering FREE Zoom classes at our regular class times until such time as we can start our in-person classes again.
+We must put the safety of our students first and so we are offering Zoom classes until such time as we can start our in-person classes again.

 Here is a link to our Zoom class details.